President: Lisa Bell (she/her), Utah Valley University

 If elected president-elect, I would work with other RMWCA leaders and members to continue exploring and expanding opportunities to connect and support writing center colleagues, scholars, and practitioners in their work.
 This would include continuing work with webinars, online book clubs, and the newsletter as well as updating our directories (secondary and post-secondary) and encouraging regional and sub-regional gatherings and conferences (online and face-to-face) to connect administrators and consultants or tutors across our eight-state region.
 These actions would also increase sustainability within our region by building upon existing programs and improving infrastructure and communication.
 Beyond working with existing leaders, given the president-elect’s responsibilities over RMWCA election, I would seek to invite and include RMWCA members to participate in elections, aiming for an increase in both voting and representation for within our diverse region.

-Outreach Coordinator: Jamaica Ritcher, University of Idaho
+Outreach Coordinator: Melody Denny (she/her), University of Northern Colorado

 The goals I would set for RMWCA are to engage, support and serve Writing Center tutors through information, conversation, collaboration, and community.
 I would work closely with the Executive Board to determine the best ways to reach members and tutors to meet the goals while also addressing their needs and building a strong community for everyone.

-If elected, I will use my position as Web Editor to create and maintain a website to keep the RMWCA members, Writing Center tutors in the region and national and international colleagues up to date and engaged with information and content that will support and serve them in their communities and professional settings.
+I will use my position as Web Editor to create and maintain a website to keep the RMWCA members, Writing Center tutors in the region and national and international colleagues up to date and engaged with information and content that will support and serve them in their communities and professional settings.
 I think that the website could help facilitate the goals to foster a brilliant community of professionals and provide encouragement and wisdom.